When you sell through multiple sales channels – marketplaces and webstores – business gets complicated very quickly.

 There are many additional features within the main areas above.
 For example, the ability to handle inventory kits and bundles is critically important for some sellers.
 Others might need a system that can track inventory across multiple warehouses (such as their own facility and Amazon FBA).

 Some systems provide dropship automation, so when an order comes in that needs to be fulfilled directly by the supplier, the order data is automatically sent across to them.
-If you sell auto parts then having a fitment database built-in might be a must-have.
+If you sell car parts online then having a fitment database built-in might be a must-have.

 Feature requirements are highly individual, so as with the integrations take the time to figure out which features are your must-haves and nice-to-haves.